top of page

 The process usually begins in your late 30's / 40s and is complete by your early 50s on average.

-While genetics and culture partly determine timing, lifestyle factors like smoking and chronic stress, may have an impact and, some people will go into a sudden or 'cliff edge' menopause, as a reslt of certain medical or surtgical interventions.
+While genetics and culture partly determine timing, lifestyle factors like smoking and chronic stress may have an impact, and some people will go into a sudden or 'cliff edge' menopause as a result of certain medical or surgical interventions.

 What are the stages of menopause and symptoms?